SUSTAINABILITY

 Award Luncheon

 Each year, the Partners for Clean Air program acknowledges individuals, businesses, or organizations who have made special efforts to improve air quality in our region.
 The Annual Partners for Clean Air Awards Luncheon is an opportunity for the Partners to network with others who share their interest in clean air and sustainability.
 At the luncheon, Partners will learn about projects and programs being conducted in the region or throughout the State that work to improve air quality.
-The 2024 luncheon is scheduled for April 17, 2024 at the Matterhorn.
+The 2024 luncheon was held on April 17, 2024 in Elkhart.

 Partners for Clean Air